microbit-sam/microbit-docs/docs/ble/profile.md

 **RX Characteristic**: Allows a connected client to send a byte array containing an arbitrary number of arbitrary octet values to a connected micro:bit using with Write Requests or Write Commands.

+### About the Partial Flashing Service

+Allows clients to update the MakeCode section of firmware over a BLE connection.
+This is a faster method than using the DFU Control service but will not work across different versions of the DAL e.g. Bluetooth vs Radio.

+#### Characteristics

+**Partial Flash Characteristic** : This is used to control the memory map and transfer data to be written to the flash storage.
+A write request beginning 0x00 is used to request for information from the Memory Map, and a request beginning 0x01 is used to transfer data to be written to the flash.

 ## Using the Bluetooth Profile